© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 For the small open flame testing, part 2 sets out the criteria of ignition, the test rig (the same as part 1), and the general test procedure itself.
 Part 2 goes on to cover the specific ways in which the test procedure is applied to the various types of bedding items.

 The effect of cleaning on fire resistance

 In the preparation of samples for EN ISO 12952:2010 testing, consideration has to be given to the need for cleaning or laundering.
 Cleaning operations carried out on bedding items in normal use can have a considerable influence on their fire resistance.
 This is because any chemical treatment used to make the items fire-resistant may be washed out during cleaning.
-The standard specifies that items should be cleaned.
-Single-use items should be tested as received.
+The test method specifies that items should be cleaned before assessing fire resistance.
+Only single-use items should be tested as received.
 In practice, the person submitting the item for testing may specify that no cleaning is to be carried out before the testing.
 In any case the test report should indicate what (if any) cleaning treatment was used before the tests.